54th Annual Grammy Awards: Ratings

-The anticipation for the show's tributes to the late Whitney Houston greatly helped increase the ratings for the 54th Grammy Awards, which became the second highest in its history with 39.9 million viewers (trailing only behind the 1984 Grammys with 51.67 million viewers).
+The anticipation for the show's tributes to Whitney Houston greatly helped increase the ratings for the 54th Grammy Awards, which became the second highest in its history with 39.9 million viewers (trailing only behind the 1984 Grammys with 51.67 million viewers).
 The rating was 50% higher than in 2011.
 This remains the highest-rated Grammy telecast on 21st-century U.S. television.